-4.1.1.1 The welding consumables intended for welding the structures specified in 1.1.1 shall be tested and approved by the Register.
+- 4.1.1.1 The welding consumables intended for welding the structures specified in 1.1.1 shall be tested and approved by the Register.
 Based on the results of manufacturer survey and testing of welding consumables, the Register issues a Certificate of Approval for Welding Consumables, which is drawn up by the manufacturer's name and is subject to annual endorsement.

-4.1.1.2 The requirements of this Section apply to the initial approval and annual endorsement of the Certificate of Approval for Welding Consumables regarding the welding consumables used for welding the normal, higher and high strength hull structural steels, corrosion-resistant (stainless) steels and aluminium alloys.
+In case of single approval of welding consumable the Register shall survey single batches and issue the Certificate (C) drawn up by the applicant company's name. - 4.1.1.2 The requirements of this Section apply to the initial approval and annual endorsement of the Certificate of Approval for Welding Consumables, as well as the Certificate (C), regarding the welding consumables used for welding the normal, higher and high strength hull structural steels, corrosion-resistant (stainless) steels and aluminium alloys.